nomad-xyz/monorepo/CONTRIBUTING.md

 $ yarn build
 ```

+If you wish to interact with the local environment, Docker is a requirement and can be downloaded [here](https://www.docker.com/products/docker-desktop).

 ### Common yarn scripts

 Packages in this repo follow a standard yarn script template.
 New packages